fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 ---

 ROS Control combines a set of packages that include controller interfaces, controller managers, transmissions and hardware_interfaces.
+The ROS control framework is used to implement and manage robot controllers for real robots and in simulation within gazebo.

 ## Big Picture and Goals